WICG/canvas-color-space/CanvasColorSpaceProposal.md

 When an unsupported color space is requested, the color space will fall back to ``"srgb"``.

-#### WebGL
+### WebGL

 IDL:
 <pre>
-// Feature activation:

-partial dictionary WebGLContextAttributes {
+partial interface WebGLRenderingContextBase {
-  PredefinedColorSpaceEnum colorSpace = "srgb";
+  attribute PredefinedColorSpaceEnum colorSpace = "srgb";
 };
 </pre>

-Values stored in WebGL's default back buffer are in the canvas' color space.
+Values stored in WebGL's default back buffer are to be interpreted as being in the color space specified by the ``colorSpace`` attribute.

-Pixel values accessed directly (e.g, through ReadPixels) are in the canvas' color space.

-The values written to the default backbuffer through the graphics pipeline are also in the canvas' color space.

-Note that if sRGB framebuffer color encoding is enabled for the default backbuffer, then the value written is not the same as the the value assigned to the fragment shader's color output variable.
-In that situation, the linear-to-sRGB transformation function is applied to the assigned value before it is written.
-Consequently, the value assigned to the fragment shader's color output variable can be interpreted as being in a linear version of the canvas' color space.
+Changing the ``colorSpace`` attribute is not destructive to the contents of the default back buffer.

+The ``UNPACK_COLORSPACE_CONVERSION_WEBGL`` pixel storage parameter indicates the color space conversion that will be applied to ``HTMLImageElement`` sources passed to ``texImage2D`` and ``texSubImage2D``.
+In implementations in which a ``UNPACK_COLORSPACE_CONVERSION_WEBGL`` of ``BROWSER_DEFAULT_WEBGL`` causes a conversion to sRGB color space, it is recommended that this behavior be changed to be a conversion to the color space indicated by ``colorSpace``.

+Note that, while convenient, this behavior is likely less efficient than specifying color conversion in ``ImageBitmapOptions``, where the color conversion may be done asynchronously and simultaneously with image decode.

 ### WebGPU